BASTAcode/BASTA/docs/install.rst

 or M2 machine, or ``personal`` if installing on any other system.
 Setting ``grendel`` makes BASTA use the dustmaps from our shared project folder on Grendel, otherwise these will be downloaded as part of the installation.

-Please note that quite a lot of output will be produced, including some warnings.
+Please note that quite a lot of output might be produced, including some warnings.
 However, these warnings (e.g. the deprecated NumPy API) are harmless and cannot be avoided until the Scipy-people update ``f2py``.
 Unless the compilation fails, just ignore the warnings.